MintPup/DebianDog_Wheezy/README.md

 [**Credits and contributors list.**](https://github.com/MintPup/DebianDog_Wheezy/blob/master/Credits.md)

 This version will be developed for my own needs only.
-If you can find here something useful I'm glad.
+Don't waste your time downloading my [rubbish efforts](http://murga-linux.com/puppy/viewtopic.php?p=960152#960152) with DebianDog.
+If you still can find here something useful I'm glad.
 But if you like to change it or develop it in different direction, please - make your own fork.

 DebianDog is very small 32-bit Debian Live CD shaped to look and act like Puppy Linux.
 Debian structure and Debian behaviour are untouched and Debian documentation is 100% valid for DebianDog.
 You have access to all debian repositories using apt-get or synaptic.